OutBook User Guide

 - Duplicate contacts are not allowed.
 Contacts are duplicates if they have the same

-are compulsory fields. -
+NAME,PHONE, andEMAILare compulsory fields. -

-are optional fields:- If
+LAST_CONTACTED_TIME,STATUS,REMARKandTAGare optional fields:- If

-is not specified, it will be defaulted to the minimum datetime provided by Java (i.e.LocalDateTime.MIN
+LAST_CONTACTED_TIMEis not specified, it will be defaulted to the minimum datetime provided by Java (i.e.LocalDateTime.MIN) and displayed asNAin the contacts list. - If

 - If